Trump Takes Aim At Huawei, Paves Way For Ban Of Foreign Telecom Equipment

 "This is a needed step, and reflects the reality that Huawei and ZTE represent a threat to the security of U.S. and allied communications networks," said Virginia Sen. Mark Warner, the top Democrat on the Senate intelligence committee, in a statement.
 "Under current Chinese security laws, these and other companies based in China are required to provide assistance to the Chinese state."

-Republican Sen. Ben Sasse of Nebraska, also a member of the Senate Intelligence Committee, said in a statement, "Let's cut to the chase: China's main export is espionage, and the distinction between the Chinese Communist Party and Chinese 'private-sector' businesses like Huawei is imaginary.
+Republican Sen. Ben Sasse of Nebraska, also a member of the Senate intelligence committee, said in a statement, "Let's cut to the chase: China's main export is espionage, and the distinction between the Chinese Communist Party and Chinese 'private-sector' businesses like Huawei is imaginary.
 The Trump Administration is right to recognize this reality and issue this order."

 The president's executive order comes as the U.S. and China are locked in a trade war, with both nations imposing tariffs on products from the other.